Organize your stay Dominican Republic

 If you wish to keep your French package, don't forget to activate the international option (desimlocage) with your operator before you leave.

 Who pays what?
 The rule is the same for all operators.
 When you use your French telephone abroad, you pay for the call, whether you make it or receive it.
-In the case of an incoming call, your correspondent also pays, but only the price of a local call.
-All calls made to or from abroad are out of the bundle, including those to voicemail.
+In the case of an incoming call, your correspondent pays the price of a local call.
+All calls made to or from abroad are not included in the package, including calls to voicemail.

 Electricity and measurements Electricity and measurements Dominican Republic